 As per an agreement with the Ministry of Training, Colleges and Universities, all colleges provide Forum Research, a consulting firm, with a list of the official graduates for each graduating term.

-More than 8,600 employers completed the survey.
-Of these, 354 had employed Durham College graduates.
+Approximately 3,700 employers completed the survey.
+Of these, 163 had employed Durham College graduates.

-More than 131,000 college students in their second semester or later completed the Student Satisfaction Survey, including over 5,350 from Durham College.
+More than 148,000 college students in their second semester or later completed the Student Satisfaction Survey, including 6,257 from Durham College.

-In addition to being asked about your satisfaction with the programs and services that you experienced while at Durham College, you will be asked about your employment status, which provides information for the Graduate Employment KPI including if you have gone chosen to further your education.
+In addition to being asked about satisfaction with the programs and services experienced while at Durham College, graduates are asked about their employment status, which provides information for the Graduate Employment KPI including if they have chosen to further their education.

 What employers are contacted for the employer satisfaction survey?

-As a part of the graduate satisfaction survey, you will be asked for permission to contact your direct supervisor.
-If permission is granted, every effort is made by the consulting firm to contact your employer within five weeks after completing the survey.
-Your employer will not be contacted without your consent.
+As a part of the graduate satisfaction survey, graduates are asked for permission to contact their direct supervisors.
+If permission is granted, every effort is made by the consulting firm to contact employers within five weeks after completing the survey.
+Employers are not contacted without the consent of graduates.

-The purpose of the employer satisfaction survey is to assess the performance of the college, not you.
+The purpose of the employer satisfaction survey is to assess the performance of the college, not the graduate.

 How is the graduation rate calculated?

-As defined by the Ministry of Training, Colleges and Universities, graduation rate is based on tracking individual students who entered a program of instruction in a particular enrolment reporting period and assessing how many of those individuals completed the program a number of years later.
+As defined by the Ministry of Advanced Education and Skills Development, the graduation rate is based on tracking individual students who entered a program of instruction in a particular enrolment reporting period and assessing how many of those individuals completed the program a number of years later.

 For each program of instruction, students who transfer out are removed from the group that is being tracked, and those who transfer in are added.